11 Oak Street by Graham Cook

 The story Graham Cook tells about his fight to maintain access and a relationship with his young son is heartbreaking.
 It opens the reader’s eyes to what many people face when dealing with costly and intimidating legal proceedings … often ending up bankrupt and even homeless, as the author did.

-I spent much of my time reading this book with my mouth agape.
 How could such things happen?
 Graham spends 13 years in and out of court (as well as prison), battling against corrupt lawyers, unscrupulous judges, outrageous legal claims, a vindictive ex-wife and her cronies, and even his own family.
 The story follows the twists and turns of the cases and the domino effect of his circumstances.
-At times I wondered how he could go on, but amazingly Graham persisted and never gave up.
+Amazingly Graham persisted and never gave up.

 The story Graham has to tell is both appalling and unnerving.
 Could something similar happen to any of the rest of us?
 The book keeps you on the edge of your seat as, just when you think things couldn’t possibly get worse, they do!
 And the whole time I kept thinking what a perfect streaming limited series this would make!

-Graham Cook’s story is a gripping exposé of how a seemingly small mistake can snowball into a tragedy, upending one man’s entire life.
+Graham Cook’s account of these events is a gripping exposé of how a seemingly small mistake can snowball into a tragedy, upending one man’s entire life.